- April 21, 2017

 About

-Everything is a single player open world role playing game with fantasy and violence themes.
+Everything is a single player open world role playing game with a fantasy theme.
 It was developed by David and was released on April 21, 2017.
 It received mostly positive reviews from critics and positive reviews from players.

 Everything is an interactive experience where everything you see is a thing you can be, from animals to planets to galaxies and beyond.
 Travel between outer and inner space, and explore a vast, interconnected universe of things without enforced goals, scores, or tasks to complete.
 Everything is a procedural, AI-driven simulation of the systems of nature, seen from the points of view of everything …

-- Unique and thought-provoking experience that encourages exploration and self-reflection.
+- Unique and artistic experience that encourages philosophical reflection and exploration of existence.

 Everything review